pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 ### Creating your first query

-Lets first do a simple query that just return all articles that have Bitcoing in their text.
+Lets first do a simple query that just return all articles that have Bitcoin in their text.
 ```javascript
 var discovery = new DiscoveryV1( {
     username: "xxx",